Graduate Studies in Speech-Language Pathology

 Check our Identity Abroad page and resources listed below for information specific to you and other students who may be on your program.

-All students must be graduate students in the KU Speech-Language-Hearing or Audiology program.
+All students must be graduate students in the KU Speech-Language-Hearing program or undergraduate SPLH majors who have completed clinical practicum (SPLH 672).
 The minimum GPA requirement is a 2.5, though exceptions are considered after submitting a petition.

-Professors Krysta Green (krystagreen@ku.edu) and Kate DeJarnette (kmdejarnette@ku.edu) are directing the program.
-Both have previously led study abroad programs to destinations such as Belize, Bulgaria, Peru, and Turks and Caicos.
+Professor Kate DeJarnette (kmdejarnette@ku.edu) is directing the program.
+Professor DeJarnette has previously led study abroad programs to Belize, Bulgaria, Dominica, and Turks and Caicos.